-Hypothesis 3: Machine vision can be applied for clues detection, to aid in automating the process of sign-cutting in perimeter surveillance imagery data.
+Hypothesis 3: Machine vision can be used for clue detection, to assist in automating the process of sign-cutting in perimeter surveillance imagery data.

-Hypothesis 4: Perimeter surveillance UAVs can operate autonomously, and detect the majority of sign-cutting clues of intrusion using electro-optical imaging systems.
+Hypothesis 4: Perimeter surveillance UAVs can operate autonomously, and detect the majority of sign-cutting intrusion clues using electro-optical imaging systems.